Via ferrata Sass Rigais basic info:

 The Eastern route takes you first on a zigzag scree path in a wide valley - Val Dla Salieries.
 After around 1 hour you will reach an airy col between the summits of La Furcheta to your right and Sass Rigais to your left.

-It's time to put on your harness and helmet.
+This is where you should put on your harness and helmet.
 Follow the red paint marks for another 45 minutes, along the cable section, all the way to the summit.
 The climbing is pretty straightforward and not too challenging.
-This is a great beginner via ferrata after all!
+This is one of the best beginner via ferratas after all!

 To best visualise the route I recommend to equip yourself with Tobacco map nr 05.